python-sge/sge/doc/common/pong.rst

             y = sge.game.height / 2
             super(Ball, self).__init__(x, y, 1, sprite="ball")

-This extension is more simple than :class:`Player`'s: our etension simply removes all arguments from the constructor method and hard-codes values to pass on to :meth:`sge.StellarClass.__init__`.
+This extension is more simple than :class:`Player`'s: our extension simply removes all arguments from the constructor method and hard-codes values to pass on to :meth:`sge.StellarClass.__init__`.